Emergency medical service professionals honoured in Accra | Ghana News Agency

 Other winners include Joyce Sellassie Avadzinu (Accra Dispatch) who took the Award of Dispatcher of the Year in the Advance category, while the Best EMT Basic category award went to Christopher Asare of the Trobu Ambulance Station.

-Sackey, Accra Mayor; and Prof.Ahmed Nuhu Zakaria, Chief Executive Officer of NAS.

-Other dignitaries were Nii Adote Otintor II, Chief of Sempe and the Manklalo of the Ga State; Nana Wiafe Ababio, Board Chairman of NAS; and Dr.Theophilus Nii Saka Bulley, Regional Medical Coordinator.
+Other dignitaries were Nii Adote Otintor II, Chief of Sempe and the Manklalo of the Ga State; Nana Wiafe Ababio, Board Chairman of NAS; and Dr.Theophilus Nii Saka Bulley, Regional Medical Coordinator; Dr. Felicia Birch Freeman, Deputy Regional Coordinator; Mr Daniel Asare, the Greater Accra National Ambulance Service Regional Administrator and Mr Walter Foli Ashom,

 The Greater Accra Regional Ambulance staff continue to play a crucial role in emergency service delivery in the country and deal with cases such as trauma, road traffic accidents, industrial, and domestic emergencies.